 Granite also comes in a pretty wide range of prices.
 Depending on the grade, granite can be a great economical countertop choice for the kitchen.
 Check out our Quick Guide to Granite Countertops for more information.

 Solid surface countertops, often called by the brand name Corian, is another engineered surface that is great for families.
 Like quartz, it is low maintenance and extremely durable.
 However, solid surface countertops differ in that they can be scratched.
 Luckily, they can be repaired.
 Scratches can be sanded out, and cracks can be mended so that the fix is practically invisible.

 Solid surface counters are typically more expensive than the other types listed here.
 But, because it can be refinished and repaired, it can be cheaper in the long run.

 Best Kitchen Countertops For Families – Design Advice

 At first, getting new countertops can be overwhelming.
 It seems like there are a million choices, colors, and styles.The first step in replacing those old countertops is to decide on a material that works with your family’s lifestyle and budget.
 (Grab our FREE Countertop Costs Calculator here!)
 Hopefully this post has helped you to narrow down your choices.

 Next, decide on a look.
 If you’re just replacing the counters, it can be tricky to pick a top that coordinates with the cabinets, the flooring, and your vision.
 Choose a countertop that complements the flooring and cabinets, since those will be the three biggest surfaces in the kitchen.

 A full gut job is actually a bit easier – you get to pick and coordinate everything from the beginning.
 Get adventurous and try blue kitchen cabinets, add a kitchen island, or even an island with display shelves.

 So, what do you think?
-Which countertop material do you prefer?
-Which could your family live with and not destroy?
+Which materials do you think are the best kitchen countertops for families?
+Which one do you prefer?
+Could your family live with one of these and not destroy it?